QuantumWarlock/2D-Particle-Simulations/README.md

 **Anaconda Python** is recommended (need version information) but not required.
 A **Python3** distribution with the following modules are required: **numpy**, **random**, **matplotlib**, **math**.

 ## Python Scripts
+All of the following simulations scale the radius of the particles based on the number of the particles chosen (so they fit nicely and don't overlap).
+The initial time-step is also scaled based on the radius and initial velocities.
+The radius and time-step algorithms are conservative and could both easily be increased.
+The scripts feature various random and initial condition correction code that can be uncommented and used to suite ones needs if useful.

 The following files are located in the *scripts* directory:
 * **ghost_box.py**